ottogroup/clash/Readme.md

 # Clash
-> **WARNING**: This is a very young project.
-Although Clash is already used in production environments, the  Python API is still an *alpha release* and might change in the near future.

 *Clash* is a simple Python library for running jobs on the [Google Compute Engine](https://cloud.google.com/compute/).
 Typical use cases are batch jobs which require very specific hardware configurations at runtime (e.g. multiple GPUs for model training).
 The library offers the following features: